7248510/Notes/Linux.md

 # Fedora
 <br>nmcli is on Fedora by default(Server)
 <br>sudo dnf install NetworkManager-tui | to install nmtui(the GUI of nmcli)

+# Kali
+<br>To disable auto suggestion uninstall the plugin.<br>Via the instructions in the repository.https://github.com/zsh-users/zsh-autosuggestions#enable-asynchronous-mode

 # Note sources/Credit:
 <br>https://www.tecmint.com
 <br>https://stackoverflow.com/